Malax/screenshot-as-a-service/Readme.md

 ## Setup

-First [install](http://code.google.com/p/phantomjs/wiki/Installation) phantomjs, then clone this repo and install the deps:
+First [install](http://code.google.com/p/phantomjs/wiki/Installation) phantomjs and imagemagick, then clone this repo and install the deps:

 ```
 $ npm install